gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees.md

 ##### !question

 Now that you have seen the recursive solution, see if you can implement the same `add` method iteratively.
+An node with a value equal to that of its parent should be added to the parent's right subtree.

 ##### !end-question